tywalch/electrodb/README.md

 ### Batch Write Put Records
 Provide all *required* Attributes as defined in the model to create records as an _array_ to `.put()`. **ElectroDB** will enforce any defined validations, defaults, casting, and field aliasing.

 > Note: Performing a Batch Put will return an array of "unprocessed" records.
-An empty array signifies all records were processed.
-If you want the raw DynamoDB response you can always use the option `{raw: true}`, more detail found here: [Query Options](query-options).
+An empty array signifies all records returned were processed.
+If you want the raw DynamoDB response you can always use the option `{raw: true}`, more detail found here: [Query Options](#query-options).

 ```javascript
 let unprocessed = await StoreLocations.put([